Shruthi936/musicdb/README.md

 # 🎵 Music DB Web App

-A simple full-stack music web app built with **HTML, CSS, JavaScript, Node.js, and MongoDB**.
+A simple music web app built with **HTML, CSS, JavaScript, Node.js, and MongoDB**.
 Users can log in, play songs, and upload new tracks.

 ## 🚀 Features
 - User login and registration